weberBen/overlayRootFilesystem/README.md

 # Warning <a name="warning"/>

-The system has been testing for a debian distribution (above 2.6).
-It contains graphical compennetn that light not work for other linux architecture.
+The system has been tested for a debian distribution (above 2.6).
+It contains graphical compenents that might not work for other linux architecture.
-It's recommended to use the system in a suddoers session and to create a fully root user in case of emergency (to edit files that might be a problem).
-After starting the system at boot time, a suddoers users will ne be able to use any command under ```bash su ```or ```bash sudo```
+It's recommended to use it in a suddoer session and to create a fully root user in case of emergency (to edit files that might be a problem).
+After starting the system at boot time, a sudo user will not be able to use any command under ```su ```or ```sudo```.

+However, all that behaviors can be disable during the installation.

+# Overview <a name="overview"/>